-At the Widom line's lowest point in temperature, we find the critical point, namely where $\partial D/\partial U\to -\infty$.
-At the critical point, the amount of correlations are largest and all extrema in thermodynamic quantities converge.
-The critical point's coordinates obtained in this work are found to be a factor two larger than the one of Ref.~\onlinecite{WalshSordiEntanglement:2019} on the square lattice with nearest-neighbor hopping only.
-Increasing $|t'/t|$ on the anisotropic triangular lattice increases frustration and suppresses the Néel-AFM~\cite{laubachPhaseDiagramHubbard2015a}, concomitant with an increase in both $U_c$~\cite{kyung:2006} and $T_c$.
+At the Widom line's lowest point in temperature, we find the critical point, namely where the slope $\partial D/\partial U$ becomes minus infinity.
+At the critical point, the correlations are largest and all extrema in thermodynamic quantities converge.
+The critical point's coordinates obtained in this work are found to be a factor of two larger than the one of Ref.~\onlinecite{WalshSordiEntanglement:2019} on the square lattice with nearest-neighbor hopping only.
+Increasing $|t'/t|$ on the anisotropic triangular lattice increases frustration and suppresses the Néel antiferromagnetism~\cite{laubachPhaseDiagramHubbard2015a, Yu_Li_Iskakov_Gull_2023}, concomitant with an increase in both $U_c$~\cite{kyung:2006} and $T_c$.

-It is interesting to note, again in Fig.~\ref{fig: nc6_half_filled_phase_diag}~a), that the critical point lies directly on the boundary between the PG and the cFL states.
-This PG/cFL crossover line is linked to the inflection point of a dynamical quantity, such as that of the total density of states, whose concavity at the Fermi level changes from a maximum to a minimum along a line~\cite{reymbautMottTransition2020a} in the $U-T$ plane.
+It is interesting to note, again in Fig.~\ref{fig: nc6_half_filled_phase_diag}(a), that the critical point lies directly on the boundary between the PG and the cFL states.
+This PG-cFL crossover line is linked to the inflection point of a dynamical quantity, such as that of the total density of states, whose concavity at the Fermi level changes from a maximum to a minimum along a line~\cite{reymbautMottTransition2020a} in the $U$-$T$ plane.